-If you ask a Nova Scotian for advice on a place to get away from it all – a place with lush forests, meandering rivers and crystal clear lakes – you’ll likely hear the name “Keji” again and again.
-What they mean is Kejimkujik National Historic Site and National Park.
-It truly is a place where you can escape the hustle and bustle of the world and immerse yourself in the beauty of Nova Scotia.
+If you ask a Nova Scotian for advice on a place to get away from it all – a place with lush forests, meandering rivers and island-dotted lakes – you’ll likely hear the name “Keji” again and again.
+What they mean is Kejimkujik National Park and National Historic Site.
+It truly is a place where you can escape the hustle and bustle of the world and immerse yourself in the natural beauty of Nova Scotia.

 Kejimkujik National Park and Kejimkujik Seaside